georgewsinger/cljs-callback-heaven/README.md

 ## Printing from Channels

 Printing from channels is frequently useful.
-The long way to do this is as follows:
+The cumbersome way to do this is as follows:

      (go (println (<! channel)))

-This library provides the `(<print ..)` function to shorten this
+So this library provides the `(<print ..)` function to shorten this

     (<print channel)